 Program Director: Dr. Natasha Wehrli, firstname.lastname@example.org

-- This fellowship offers advanced training in abdominal imaging with an emphasis on body MRI.
-Fellows are exposed to vast amount of clinical material in both the inpatient and the ambulatory setting.
-Multidisciplinary collaboration and exposure to latest state of the art technology provides the opportunity for our fellows to develop expertise in areas including oncological imaging, transplant imaging, urologic imaging, gynecologic imaging, and more.
-The curriculum includes weekly interesting case conferences and a dedicated fellow's lecture series.
+- This fellowship offers advanced training in abdominal and pelvic imaging with an emphasis on body MRI.
+Fellows are exposed to a vast amount of clinical experience in inpatient, emergency, and ambulatory care settings.
+Multidisciplinary collaboration and exposure to the latest state of the art technology provides the opportunity for our fellows to develop expertise in areas including oncological imaging, transplant imaging, urologic imaging, gynecologic imaging, and more.
+The curriculum includes a weekly dedicated lecture series and a monthly interesting case conference.
+Fellows will also have the opportunity to teach medical students, residents, and technologists, moonlight during off hours, and receive up to 8 weeks of elective time to explore other subspecialties and/or research.

 Program Director: Dr. Janine Katzen, email@example.com